 Practicing law since 1984 when he received his Juris Doctor from LSU Law Center, Taylor Porter Partner Thomas R. Peak practices in labor and employment law, including employee benefits litigation (ERISA and COBRA), employment eligibility and certification (under the immigration laws), workers' compensation (representing management), and OSHA matters.
 He also represents clients in higher education law.

-Mr. Peak has handled numerous matters before the Equal Employment Opportunity Commission, National Labor Relations Board, United States Department of Labor, OSHA, Wage Hour Division of the U.S. Department of Labor and U.S. Department of Agriculture, the Louisiana Civil Service Commission, and Louisiana Workforce Commission.
+Mr. Peak has handled numerous matters before the Equal Employment Opportunity Commission, National Labor Relations Board, United States Department of Labor, OSHA, USCIS, Wage Hour Division of the U.S. Department of Labor and U.S. Department of Agriculture, the Louisiana Civil Service Commission, and Louisiana Workforce Commission.
 In addition, he has handled matters involving the CDC, U.S. Department of Agriculture (APHIS) and select agent research issues, Title IX issues in higher education, and enforcement actions under IRCA.
+He has extensive trial experience including bench and jury trials in federal and state courts.

 Mr. Peak has presented seminar topics on labor and employment law, including sexual harassment, discrimination, labor certification, employment eligibility issues, family medical leave, workers compensation and Wage and Hour law for the Baton Rouge Bar Association, the National Business Institute, the Louisiana Chapter of the International Personnel Management Association, and Louisiana State University.
 He has authored articles in the Baton Rouge Business Report on subjects including employee privacy issues and employee payment issues.